gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 unanalyzed, and by convention is used to control the action of the tool to which the annotation is addressed.
 The remaining ARG arguments can be either string literals or more generally expressions.
-String literals are assumed to be either of type ``Standard.String`` or else ``Wide_String`` or ``Wide_Wide_String`` depending on the character literals they contain.
+String literals (and concatenations of string literals) are assumed to be either of type
+``Standard.String`` or else ``Wide_String`` or ``Wide_Wide_String``
+depending on the character literals they contain.
 All other kinds of arguments are analyzed as expressions, and must be